Smana/smana.github.io/content/en/post/pki-gapi/index.md

   </tr>
 </table>
 {{% /notice %}}

-An Issuer allow to configure how
-In setting up cert-manager with Let's Encrypt, an `Issuer` is used to configure certificate generation within a specific namespace.
-On the other hand, a `ClusterIssuer` extends this capability to all namespaces within the cluster, thus offering a more global and flexible solution for certificate management.

 In order to configure Cert-manager with Let's Encrypt we'll create a `ClusterIssuer`. </br>
 ℹ️ In the context of cert-manager, an `Issuer` is a Kubernetes resource that generates and manages certificates within a specific namespace, while a `ClusterIssuer` is a global resource that operates at the cluster level and can manage certificates across all namespaces.